-This fuse is not in your panel, it is located inline at the positive battery terminal.
+This is a separate battery fuse from the one in your panel, it is located inline at the positive battery terminal.

 Open your battery box cover to access this fuse.

 30 amp Converter Fuses

 These two fuses are located on the side of the converter housing.
 The converter is mounted inside the driver side rear bench.